Chuck Gray (Wyoming politician): Secretary of State of Wyoming

-As Secretary of State, Gray oversees elections, business registrations, securities regulation, and serves on the State Loan and Investment Board, State Building Commission, and Board of Land Commissioners.
+In addition to overseeing elections, the Secretary of State's office administers business registrations and securities regulation.
+Gray also serves on the State Loan and Investment Board, State Building Commission and Board of Land Commissioners.

 Acting Governor of Wyoming

-Wyoming’s constitution does not provide for a lieutenant governor; instead, the Secretary of State is first in the line of succession to serve as acting governor when the governor is absent from the state.
+Wyoming has no lieutenant governor.
+Under Article IV, Section 6 of the Wyoming Constitution, the Secretary of State acts as governor whenever the governor is absent from the state.